Maxwell Caulfield: Feature films

 Caulfield is especially known for his role in Grease 2 (1982).
 Some of his other films include The Real Blonde with Matthew Modine and Daryl Hannah (1997; opened the Sundance Film Festival) Gettysburg (1993), and The Man Who Knew Too Little (1997).
 Another memorable role is in Empire Records (1995).

 Although he did not work regularly as a child actor, at the age of seven he played Ted in the 1967 film Accident and was billed as Maxwell Findlater.

 Personal life

 Caulfield has been married since 1980 to actress Juliet Mills, daughter of actor Sir John Mills and writer Lady Mills (née Mary Hayley Bell), and is a brother-in-law of Jonathan Mills and actress Hayley Mills.
-Caulfield is stepfather to Melissa (née Miklenda; Mills' daughter from her second marriage) and Sean Caulfield (born Sean Alquist; Mills' son from her first marriage).

 He became a naturalized United States citizen on 5 September 1991.